 Norway Summer - Day 1 : Departure

 In Otta I asked a local busdriver how to reach Jotunheimen.
 There were no buses going to Gjendesheim, where I had planned to start.
-I could take a bus to Lom and then the next day at 6:00 take a bus to a small village 18 km from Jotunheim.
-Because there wasn't really another option I decided to do that.
+I could take a bus to Lom and then the next day at 6:00 take a bus to a small village 18 km removed from Jotunheim.
+There wasn't really another option so I decided to do that.
 It took an hour to reach Lom, where I bought a propane tank for my stove and registered at the campsite.
 While pitching my tent it started to rain.
-I didn't know yet but it would do that a lot more this vacation.
-The showers were the best I had seen on any campsite ever, they were more like private bathrooms with a sink, toilet, and shower.
+I didn't know yet but it would do that a lot more that vacation.
+The showers were the best I had seen on any campsite ever, they were more like private bathrooms and had a sink, toilet, and shower.
 There were also two free saunas which I used after showering.
-Thus far, this was a nice and relaxing start of the vacation.
+Thus far, this was a nice and relaxing start of my vacation.